International Affairs Committee

 Establishing a new multilateral advocacy group to "strengthen our ability to communicate

-The purpose is to communicate the views of the Pharmaceutical Manufacturers Association of Japan (PMAJ) at international forums such as WHO and G7/G20.
-Although the group has only just been established, it aims to disseminate the views of the Pharmaceutical Manufacturers' Association of Japan (PMAJ) more powerfully by preparing and sharing position papers on a variety of topics in cooperation with other committees.
+The purpose is to communicate JPMA's views at international forums such as WHO and G7/G20.
+Although the group has only just been established, it will work with other committees to create and share position papers on a wide variety of topics, with the aim of more powerfully communicating JPMA's views.

-Rather than having expertise of its own, the International Committee hopes to achieve stronger dissemination through collaboration with other committees with diverse expertise and cooperative relationships with various stakeholders outside of the Pharmaceutical Manufacturers Association of Japan.
-This is expected to dramatically increase our "ability to communicate overseas," and we would like to strongly emphasize the importance of participation in international committees and collaboration to the entire Pharmaceutical Manufacturers Association of Japan (PMAJ).
+Rather than having expertise of its own, the International Affairs Committee hopes to achieve stronger dissemination through collaboration with other committees with diverse expertise and cooperative relationships with various stakeholders outside of JPMA.
+This is expected to dramatically increase our "ability to communicate overseas," and we would like to strongly emphasize the importance of participation in the International Affairs Committee and collaboration to the JPMA as a whole.

-The structure and activities of the International Committee are posted on the website of the Pharmaceutical Manufacturers Association of Japan.
+The structure and activities of the International Affairs Committee are posted on the JPMA website.
 Please visit the site.